Boneato/boneato/architecture.md

     -   LocationInfo
 -   This view communicates with the IngredientModel, which contains the vote counters used to determine the order in which to display location entries.
     -   The LocationsController can ask the IngredientModel to determine the order in which to display location entries.
+-   If the LocationsController does not return any valid locations, prevents the user from submitting the form.

 ### UpvoteButton